riecenaidoo/youtube-url-validator/documentation/research/Research.md

 #### Disadvantages
 The disadvantages of this solution are major;

-To validate a large amount of URLs, we would need to send a large number of requests and received a large number of responses and search through them.
+1. To validate a large number of URLs, we would need to send and receive HTTP requests/responses and search through each of them individually.
 With a decent connection, and computer, this wouldn't take too long, but it is a very poor use of resources.
-The second major disadvantage is that this is a `hack` solution, and not a permanent solution.
+2. The second major disadvantage is that this is a **hack** solution and not a permanent solution.
-    - Should the format of these webpages every change slightly, the pattern matching would break and so would this important validation service.
+    - Should the format of these webpages ever change slightly, the pattern matching would break, which would break this validation script.
-    - With only two sample videos links used, we can't be sure that every single valid, and invalid link would follow these formats.
-For instance, are the responses the same for the links of webpages in different languages or regions?
+    - With only two sample video links used, we can't be sure that every single valid, and invalid link, would follow these formats.
+For instance, are the responses the same for the links to web pages in different languages or regions?

+#### Conclusion
-So, while this solution could work, for a limited use case, it is unlikely it could be scaled or maintained.
+While this solution could work, for a limited use case, it is unlikely it could be scaled or maintained.
+Another solution is needed.

 ## Solution 2: YouTube Data API